cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

 5. Skip to the bottom of the form and click the **Create GitHub App** button.
    Your new GitHub App is now created, and you'll be taken to the settings page.

-6. Returning to the Cypress Dashboard GitHub Enterprise Integration configuration screen, populate the following values from your new GitHub App.
+6. Returning to Cypress Cloud GitHub Enterprise Integration configuration screen, populate the following values from your new GitHub App.
    - Copy the root URL of your GitHub Enterprise site to the Cypress **GitHub Enterprise Server URL** field.